JiFish/artemis/README.md

 * **PRINTW** t$, x1, y1, x2, y2[, wrap] - Print text *t$* to a virtual "Window" on-screen.
 The window's top-left position is defined by *x1* and *y1*, and it's bottom-right by *x2* and *y2*.
 If *wrap* is non-zero, *t$* will be wrapped cleanly - avoiding line-breaks in the middle of words.
 (This is the default behaviour.)
 If *t$* is too long, it will be cropped, if it is too short it will be padded with spaces.
 * **SYMBOL** x, y$ - Redefine the bitmap of the character with the code *x*. *y$* is a string that represents the new bitmap.
 Each character in the string represents one pixel starting at the top-left.
 Use a space for the background and any other character for the foreground.
 If *y$* is an empty string, the character will be reset to the default.
 * **SYMBOL** x, b1[, b2] ... [, b8] - Alternate syntax for above, more like classic BASIC variants.
 Provide 1 - 8 integers from 0 - 255.
 Each integer's binary value defines one row of pixels, top to bottom.
 Missing rows are considered empty.
+* **SYMBOLIMG** x$ - Load a complete set of characters from image with filename specified by *x$*.
+This image should be 128 x 128 pixels, with each 8x8 cell containing a character.
+Black is treated as the background color and any other color is as foreground.
+The file should be placed in a disk directory and use a artemis-style filename (alphanumeric, maximum 32 characters.)
+A number of image types are supported, but a PNG is recommended.

 Tip: if you change the symbol for character 239, you will also change Artemis' icon.